oeminaga/CystoImageClassification/README.md

 ------
 The scripts are divided into two components:
 1. Model training and evaluation
-2. Real-time Illumination adapted Bladder Lesion Detection Framework for Cystoscopy Videos.
+2. Real-time Illumination Adapted Bladder Lesion Detection Framework for Cystoscopy Videos.

-- To install, we will need python installed; some python packages are required and can be installed by running the following command line:
+- To install, we will need Python installed; some Python packages are required and can be installed by running the following command line:
 ```
     ./install_packages.sh
 ```